goromal/svo/README.md

 SVO
 ===

 This code implements a semi-direct monocular visual odometry pipeline, as described in the video and paper below.
 Adapted for portability from ETH Zurich's ROS-enabled pipeline at https://github.com/uzh-rpg/rpg_svo.
-Python wrappers implemented [TODO].
+Python wrappers implemented [here](https://github.com/goromal/svo-python).

 Video: http://youtu.be/2YnIMfw6bJY